JJY-jy233/ECE4016_Computer-Network_a1/README.txt

 	1. use "cmd" or "powershell" commend to enter the command line interface or shell interface
 	2. use "dig <website> @127.0.0.1 -p1234" to send query to DNS server, replace <website> with any website you want eg."www.baidu.com"

-Note: The query type can only be IN and CNAME and NS other type like MX will lead program clapse
+Note: The query type can only be IN and CNAME and NS other type like MX will lead program collapse